Do I Need My Own Agent for New Construction in Southwest Florida?

 In most cases, no. Builders in Southwest Florida typically structure their pricing to account for buyer agent compensation.
 Your out-of-pocket purchase price generally stays the same whether you bring an agent or not.

-Can I use the builder's agent and just have them represent both sides?
+Can I just use the builder's agent and have them represent both sides?

 Does a new construction specialist work differently than a regular buyer's agent?

-Have questions about new construction in Southwest Florida?
+Have questions about buying new construction in Southwest Florida?
 Reach out to Samarra directly at 941-380-6423 or visit SamarraLandry.com.

 About Samarra Landry